danilop/yas3fs/README.md

 You can use the SNS topic for other purposes than keeping the cache of the nodes in sync.
 Those are some sample use cases:

-* You can listen to the SNS topic to be updated on changes on S3 (if their are done through yas3fs)
+* You can listen to the SNS topic to be updated on changes on S3 (if their are done through yas3fs).
-* You can publish on the SNS topic to manage the overall "cluster" of yas3fs nodes
+* You can publish on the SNS topic to manage the overall "cluster" of yas3fs nodes.

 The SNS notification syntax is based on [JSON (JavaScript Object Notation)](http://www.json.org):